Technical Articles & Tutorials

 wget -qO- https://raw.githubusercontent.com/creationix/nvm/master/install.sh | sh

-restart terminal and then run
+Restart terminal and then run

 nvm install stable